How to work as an Electrician in Australia?

 International students

 Unfortunately international students cannot undertake an apprenticeship in Australia.
 However there are many international colleges that offer courses that allow you to become a qualified trades person in Australia.
 Most of these courses include at least 360 hours of work experience with a qualified trade person.
+Click the button below or send us an email to avail the FREE consultation for student visa.
+Our education agents will discuss which courses suited to your goal in Australia.

 Partial qualification outside of Australia

 If you have completed a partial qualification from outside Australia, you may be able to apply for partial credit transfer so you get credit for some components of an Australian qualification.
 A City and Guilds level 2 from the UK, may be considered comparable to an AQF level 3 under certain circumstances.
 This is judged on a case by case basis depending on the content of the course studied.
+Speak with us to discuss the best next step for you.

 GET IN TOUCH